crankmanser/sphec-meter/Project_Manifest.md

 ## Roadmap (What Is to Come)

-1. Implement the `PowerMonitor` cabinet and its associated `i2cTask`.
-2. Implement the `FilterManagerHF` and `FilterManagerLF` cabinets.
-3. Develop the `adcTask` to read from the ADS1118 ADCs.
-4. Develop the `CalibrationManager` and the 3-point calibration UI wizard.
-5. Implement the `StatusIndicatorController`.
+1.  **Implement the Filter Engine**: Create a `FilterManager` cabinet to process raw ADC voltages into clean, stable signals using the two-stage filtering logic.
+2.  **Implement the Calibration Engine**: Create a `CalibrationManager` to convert the filtered voltages into final, calibrated pH and EC values using the quadratic model.
+3.  **Enhance `telemetryTask`**: Update the telemetry output to report the final, scientifically accurate pH and EC values.
+4.  **Develop the `StatusIndicatorController`**: Implement the logic to drive the physical LEDs and on-screen status icons based on system state.
-6. Develop the `ConnectivityManager` and the API layer.
+5.  **Develop the `ConnectivityManager` and API Layer**: Implement the Wi-Fi/BLE connection management and the remote control API.
-7. Implement the full UI based on the `UIEngine` components.
+6.  **Implement the Full UI**: Build out the user interface screens based on the `UIEngine` components.